What You'll Learn In The Permaculture Design Course Online

 Learn the latest best practises and useful tips and tricks for your everyday life.

-Internationally Recognised PDC
+Internationally Recognised Certification

 You will earn the internationally recognised PDC (Permaculture Design Certificate).
 Your Permaculture Design Certificate gives you further opportunities to expand your Permaculture studies and work in becoming a Permaculture designer, consultant, or teacher.